 Bachelor of Science in Medical Laboratory Science

-The University of Vermont's Bachelor of Science in Medical Laboratory Science degree program integrates the fields of life science and medicine with practical laboratory experience in public health and clinical settings.
+The University of Vermont's Bachelor of Science in Medical Laboratory Science degree program integrates the fields of life science and medicine with practical laboratory experience in clinical and public health settings.

 Students develop organizational skills, quantitative reasoning ability and diverse laboratory science competencies for professional practice through focused coursework and hands-on experience in diagnostic laboratory medicine and public health.

 The mission of the University of Vermont's Medical Laboratory Science program is to educate, train, and graduate professionally competent and ethical individuals committed to lifelong learning, and who are prepared to meet current and future workplace challenges in medical laboratory science.

 - Graduates will be competent to function as entry-level medical laboratory scientists in any clinical or public health laboratory environment.

 - Graduates will demonstrate problem-solving and critical thinking skills in the clinical setting.